Overview

 debugdmesgjournal

-Changes to these settings are configured specific to each device.
-The changes are applied for a set amount of time, with a maximum of 2 weeks.
-After the changes have expired, the diagnostics level will revert to normal and the broadcast interval will revert to being disabled.
+Changes are configured specific to each device.
+The duration presets in the UI are 1 hour, 1 day, 1 week, and 2 weeks.
+After the changes have expired, the diagnostics level will revert to normal, the broadcast interval will revert to being disabled, and the debug level will revert to info.

 The type of diagnostics information that should be uploaded by a device can be configured using the level setting.